 Private apartment in cosy farmhouse Single supplement: $ 200,00

-Balance of the payment will be due within 15 days of booking confirmation.
+Balance of the payment will be due 30 days before starting the tour.

 Deposits and balance of payments are accepted by bank transfer or credit card via Pay pal.
 (4% surcharge with credit cards)